CtrlK

 Specificity

-Names the domain (version control) and lists areas like commits, branching, pull requests, and repository security, but the actions are described at a high level ('enforce best practices') rather than listing multiple specific concrete actions like 'write conventional commit messages, enforce branch naming conventions, require PR reviews'.
+Names the domain (version control) and lists several areas (commits, branching, pull requests, repository security), but the actions are described at a high level ('enforce best practices') rather than listing specific concrete actions like 'write conventional commit messages, enforce branch naming conventions, validate PR templates'.

 2 / 3